tym2k1/meta-spirit/README.md

         # build the container
         $ docker build -t rpiboot meta-spirit/scripts/rpiboot

         # run it with --privileged and passing the peripherals.
+Sometimes needs to be ran twice.
 Below is an example correct output
         $ docker run --rm -it --init \
             --privileged \
             --device /dev:/dev \